ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

 The code with a "regression" at the end of the filename build the regression model to predict the material properties.
 The ratio of the training data to testing data is 8 to 2.
 You can choose a regression method from the five methods PLS, SVR, RF, KRR, and ANN.
 And the built model is evaluated by scatter plots and MAE and RMSE.

 Optimization code
->The code with a "optimization" at the end of the filename optimize the hyperparameters of each regression method by using [Optuna](https://dl.acm.org/doi/10.1145/3292500.3330701).
+>The code with a "optimization" at the end of the filename optimize the hyperparameters of each regression models by using [Optuna](https://dl.acm.org/doi/10.1145/3292500.3330701).

 Prediction code